 After confirming internally that the business was not at fault, Pepsi took an effective, defensive approach with its video campaign.
 Rather than claiming innocence and leaving room for controversy, Pepsi proved it using an educational video and security tape.
 The company even bought a print ad with the headline, "Pepsi, Proud to Introduce … Nothing" as a humorous attempt to move on from the incident.

 In 2011, the American Red Cross faced a more lighthearted crisis.
 One evening, the following tweet appeared on their Twitter account:

-The tweet was shared by an American Red Cross social media specialist, who accidentally posted to her organization's Twitter account rather than to her personal one.
-The organization could have faced repercussions from its followers if it had merely deleted the tweet an hour later and ignored it.
-However, the American Red Cross decided to take a humorous approach to crisis communication with the following tweet:
+The tweet was shared by an American Red Cross social media specialist, who accidentally posted to her organization's Twitter account rather than her personal one.
+The organization could have received criticism from its followers if it had merely deleted the tweet an hour later and ignored it.
+However, the American Red Cross decided to take a humorous approach to crisis communication with this follow-up tweet:

 Even Dogfish Head brewery jumped into the conversation, encouraging people to use the hashtag #gettngslizzerd and donate to the American Red Cross.
-All in all, the incident brought more attention to the American Red Cross and enjoyed a spike in donations.
-The organization's lighthearted response to the situation -- rather than issuing a formal public apology or taking a more serious stance -- showed customers that even the largest organizations make human mistakes.
+All in all, the incident brought more attention to the American Red Cross and the company enjoyed a spike in donations.
+The organization's lighthearted response to the situation — rather than issuing a formal public apology or taking a more serious stance — showed customers that even the largest organizations make human mistakes.